xsf/xmpp.org/content/contact.md

     - "/contact.html"
 ---

-There are a number of ways to contact the XSF and/or its members.
+There are a number of ways to contact the XMPP Standards Foundation or its members.

-If you have a general enquiry please email info (at) xmpp (dot) org.
+- **General inquiry**: If you have a general enquiry please email *info (at) xmpp (dot) org*.

-If you want to enquire about sponsorship opportuntities please email sponsors (at) xmpp (dot) org.

 If you’d prefer not to talk to an anonymous email address, many of the [XSF Board and XMPP Council members](/about/xmpp-standards-foundation) can be contacted using the details in their profiles.

-Finally you can join in the many [XMPP Discussions](/community/chat) occurring on the mailing lists.
+- **Chat & mailing lists**: Finally you can join in the many [XMPP Discussions](/community/chat) occurring on the mailing lists.

+- **Sponsorship opportuntities**: If you want to enquire about sponsorship opportuntities please email *sponsors (at) xmpp (dot) org*.

+- **Licensing**: If you have any questions about the [Jabber Trademark Licensing Program](/about/xsf/jabber-trademark), please contact *trademark (at) jabber (dot) org*.

-The Foundation’s postal address is:
+The XMPP Standards Foundation’s postal address is:

 P.O.
 Box 787
 Parker, CO 80134 USA

-Licensing

-If you have any questions about the [Jabber Trademark Licensing Program](/about/xsf/jabber-trademark), please contact trademark (at) jabber (dot) org.